JNX03/BetterDarkzX/README.md

 <h1 align="center">BetterDarkzX</h1>
 <p align="center">Better discord theme. that let you discord like mac and better dark mode.</p>

+> [!WARNING]
+> ⚠️ This project is now archived and will no longer receive updates, maintenance, or support. ⚠️

 <p align="center">
 <img src="https://raw.githubusercontent.com/JNDEV03/BetterDarkzX/main/assets/betterDarkzXSD.png"/> </a>
 </p>